cerrigham/talent-academy-backend-java/getting-started/README.md

 ## Git

-Go [here](https://git-scm.com/downloads) to download Git on your machine
+Go [here](https://git-scm.com/downloads) to download Git on your machine.

+## Let's chat al together

+Download and install [Slack](https://slack.com/downloads/) and subcribe to our channel.